fabianozonta/fabianozonta/README.md

-### Hi there 👋 Looking for work in Python, SQL and Power BI
+Python, SQL and Power BI

 <!--
 **fabianozonta/fabianozonta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.